tr002196/graylog2-migrator/README.md

 ## Installation

-Download the JAR file from the Releases page.
+Download the JAR file from the Releases page or build with `mvn package`.

 ## Usage